Alright-Team/.github/profile/README.md

 Alright-Team was created for develop Android Custom ROMs/Kernels/Recoverys for your device. and waiting you.

-Devices actually supported,
+Devices Offically Supported By **Alright-Team**

-- rainbow (unified opal,evergo,evergreen) supported by @raaydown
+- rainbow (opal evergo evergreen devices)
-- Exynos 7870 unified developement supported by @batuhantrkgl and @raaydown
+- Exynos 7870 Family
+- Exynos 7580 Family

+- | For Join to team, [Here](https://forms.gle/uu8ZGEdJcivXPDnk6)